Chasing Ghosts: Will Indiana ever really move on from Bob Knight?

 Medcalf: I don't think the coaches on that list have done anything to collectively and definitely prove they'd be better options than the non-Indiana guys the Hoosiers have hired since Knight.
 I actually think, more than anything, Indiana needs an outsider, someone so defiant and confident in his own approach to the gig that he won't give a damn about Knight's shadow.

-Sure, you still have to acknowledge Knight and what he did, while building the program, but without succumbing to the pressure related to past achievements.
+Sure, you still have to acknowledge Knight and what he did while building the program but without succumbing to the pressure related to past achievements.
 Perhaps Archie Miller will bounce back and become that.
 If not, Indiana's next hire will need the backbone to endure questions about the scattered success of Knight's successors.

 Gasaway: One working theory would be that, with any program, you hear about the "our guy" syndrome only when there's actually an affiliated guy who's a really good coach.
 Yet that is so rarely the case, for Indiana or any other team.

 Yes, UNC graduate and former Tar Heels assistant Roy Williams has panned out rather well in Chapel Hill.
 Jim Boeheim is Jim Boeheim, and Bob Huggins and Matt Painter of course make this same cut.
 Who knows, maybe Jamie Dixon, Patrick Ewing, LaVall Jordan and Penny Hardaway will all do great things for their alma maters.
 Past that?
-It turns out the best coaches (say, Mike Krzyzewski, Jay Wright, Tony Bennett, Tom Izzo, Bill Self and John Calipari, just as examples) went to some far-flung places for school (Army, Bucknell, Wisconsin-Green Bay, Northern Michigan, Oklahoma State and Clarion by way of UNC Wilmington respectively).
+It turns out the best coaches (say, Mike Krzyzewski, Jay Wright, Tony Bennett, Tom Izzo, Bill Self and John Calipari, just as examples) went to some far-flung places for school (Army, Bucknell, Wisconsin-Green Bay, Northern Michigan, Oklahoma State and Clarion by way of UNC Wilmington, respectively).

 Alford certainly earned a good deal of buzz as a head coach off of the 1999 NCAA tournament, but at that time no one, least of all Knight, was thinking of any kind of transition scenarios akin to what Purdue did later with Gene Keady and Painter.

-You're the president at Indiana, and you have been presented with three choices in this purely hypothetical scenario: Brad Stevens returns to the state to take over at IU, Bob Knight disciple Chris Beard is placed in charge of the Hoosiers program, or you stick with Archie Miller to deliver on the immense promise with which he arrived in Bloomington in 2017.
+You're the president at Indiana and you have been presented with three choices in this purely hypothetical scenario: Brad Stevens returns to the state to take over at IU, Bob Knight disciple Chris Beard is placed in charge of the Hoosiers program, or you stick with Archie Miller to deliver on the immense promise with which he arrived in Bloomington in 2017.
 What's your decision?

 Medcalf: I would ask Brad Stevens if he preferred four horses or six horses for the chariot I'd bring to the airport when he arrived.
 To me, if you're getting Stevens after his impressive stretch in the NBA, you're getting a guy who would plan on staying at Indiana for a long, long time.
 He's lived his dream of coaching at the next level and now he wants to return to college and lead Indiana?
 I'm not sure how anyone could reject that opportunity.
 Sure, it's not realistic.
 Miller isn't going anywhere.
 He certainly deserves more time and he'll get more time at Indiana.
 But if Stevens called and I realized he was serious about leading Indiana long-term, I would make that move and not think twice about it.